clangstonhinton/citi-bike-tableau-challenge/README.md

 ## Background
-Since 2013, the Citi Bike ride-sharing program has grown to become largest of its kind in the world with an average of 2.7 million rides per month.
+Since 2013, the Citi Bike ride-sharing program has grown to become largest in the world with an average of 2.7 million rides per month.
 The program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the Citi Bike website [here](https://s3.amazonaws.com/tripdata/index.html).

 ## Data Description
 For this analysis, 60 million records were systematically sampled across the two year period ending March 31, 2023.
-The sampled dataset can be found in the [here](https://drive.google.com/file/d/1bSDqEYENJ3XRnTIuZgrPpYQSA4gDqB41/view?usp=sharing).
-(Please note that the sampled dataset file and the original data files are not uploaded on GitHub due to the size of the files.
+The sampled dataset can be found [here](https://drive.google.com/file/d/1bSDqEYENJ3XRnTIuZgrPpYQSA4gDqB41/view?usp=sharing).
+(Please note that the sampled dataset and the original data files are not uploaded on GitHub due to the size of the files.)
 The sampled dataset contains the following columns:
 - Ride Id
 - Rideable Type (type of bike rented: docked, classic or electric)
 - Started At (date and time the ride started)